-Nothing beats a good morning like waking up outdoors to the morning breeze and a fresh cup of coffee.
+Nothing beats a good morning like waking up outdoors to the morning breeze and a fresh cup of camp coffee.
 It is by far one of my favorite ways to wake up.
 That cool morning breeze, the smell of campfire and freshly brewed coffee, and the sound of birds singing.
 It is such a relaxing way to start the day.
 I have decided to make your camp coffee routine a little easier by creating this guide on how to make coffee outdoors.
-There are many many ways to make coffee but I have narrowed it down to eleven.
-Here they are.
+There are many many ways to make camp coffee but I have narrowed it down to eleven ways that can fit any outdoor adventure.

 Before I continue I want to say that I’ve tried many of these but not all of them.
 Some I’ve been recommended by friends and family members through their own personal experience so I figured I’d share them with you as well.

 11 Clever Ways to Make Camp Coffee Outdoors

 I’m sure there are more than 11 ways to make a perfect cup of camp coffee but I’m going to go over the best ones.
 This all depends on the type of outdoor trip you’re doing, type of style of coffee that you prefer, and what works best for you.